Terminal

 • Ekurhuleni Fine Arts Award Exhibition, (Top 15).
 Coen Scholtz Recreation Center, Kempton Park, June 2003.

-• MTN New Contemporaries Art Award Exhibition, MuseumAfrica, Newtown, Johannesburg, August 2003.
+• The Taxonomy of the Portable Hawkers Museum exhibited on the MTN New Contemporaries Art Award Exhibition, MuseumAfrica, Newtown, Johannesburg, August 2003.

 • The Red Bull Music Academy Art Exhibition, Red Bull Music Academy, Jameson Street Cape Town, November 2003.